 Every year the Hillsborough Education Foundation, in partnership with Hillsborough County Public Schools, presents the Excellence in Education Awards.
 This premiere event celebrates educators and school personnel who consistently bring forth their best efforts and utilize their talents to ensure the students they serve receive the best education possible.

 This prestigious evening hosts 2,600 attendees representing the 266 schools in the Hillsborough County Public School District.
-At the ceremony more than 700 nominees, 17 finalists, and ultimately 3 winners are honored in three categories:
+At the ceremony nearly 700 nominees, 14 finalists, and ultimately 3 winners are honored in three categories.

 Angela McKinnon, an English Education major and graduate of the University of South Florida, has been with the Hillsborough County School District for 17 years.
 After 10 years as a high school English teacher, she transitioned into the world of guidance and counseling.
 As a middle school counselor Angela has impacted the lives of countless students by working with community partners The Girl Scouts of West Central Florida, Delta Sigma Theta Sorority, Inc. and Tampa Alumnae Chapter.
 She has created various counseling programs: Chit Chat City, Cocoa Book Club and Chit Chat Crochet, all sponsored through Donors Choose grants and community donations.